table106/buckshot/.github/CONTRIBUTING.md

-feel free to contribute, just make them a pull request pls
+feel free to contribute, just make them a pull request